 My Observations

-It’s sturdy, none of the needles have fallen out (unlike with the fifty quid one!), and it has a magnetic hanging loop which allows me to stick it on the side of my Sage dual boiler, which is very handy.
+It’s sturdy, none of the needles have fallen out (unlike with the fifty quid one!), and it has a magnetic hanging loop which allows me to stick it on the side of my Sage dual boiler, which is extremely handy.

-Perfect Gift Ideas for Coffee Lovers
+Best Gift Ideas for Coffee Lovers

-The Perfect Coffee Tampers – Conclusion
+The Best Coffee Tampers – Conclusion

 What I’d advise, is that you focus the upgradeitis on the areas of greatest return for the smallest investment, which would be the coffee, the grinding machine & the tamper.

-How hard needs to you tamp coffee?
+How hard ought to you tamp coffee?

 You’ll have probably heard the “30 pounds of pressure” thing – and this, in my humble opinion, is about as realistic as Dragons, Unicorns & the “£350 million a week to the NHS” bus ad.

 You can buy a calibrated tamper if you like, which will click when you’ve hit the pre-set pressure, which in some cases is 30 pounds, or with the adjustable pressure tamper above you can select from a couple of different pressures.
-Otherwise, even though, I’d simply ignore any reference to pounds or KG of pressure, and really push the tamper until you feel the coffee stops moving.
+Otherwise, even though, I’d just ignore any reference to pounds or KG of pressure, and just push the tamper until you feel the coffee stops moving.

-The reason it’s important to get a extent surface is that an uneven surface can promote channeling, which is what takes place when water under pressure finds paths of least resistance through the coffee, leading to uneven extraction and therefore poor tasting espresso, or at least poorer than it would have tasted if it hadn’t have channeled.
+The reason it’s important to get a level surface is that an uneven surface can promote channeling, which is what takes place when water under pressure finds paths of least resistance through the coffee, leading to uneven extraction and therefore poor tasting espresso, or at least poorer than it would have tasted if it hadn’t have channeled.

-What type of coffee tamper is best?
+What kind of coffee tamper is best?

-The Gaggia Classic Pro comes with a plastic tamper too, you’ll need a 58mm tamper for that – even though the limited edition (they’re simply releasing 3000 of them, all numbered) while available, come with a barista kit including a proper wooden-handled tamper.
+The Gaggia Classic Pro comes with a plastic tamper too, you’ll need a 58mm tamper for that – even though the limited edition (they’re just releasing 3000 of them, all numbered) while available, come with a barista kit including a proper wooden-handled tamper.

 For more on this (including details on the limited edition run) see: